pypa/distlib/docs/overview.rst

 How you can help
 ----------------

-If you have some time abd the inclination to improve the state of Python packaging, then you can help by trying out Distlib, raising issues where you find problems, contributing feedback and/or patches to the implementation, documentation and underlying PEPs.
+If you have some time and the inclination to improve the state of Python packaging, then you can help by trying out Distlib, raising issues where you find problems, contributing feedback and/or patches to the implementation, documentation, and underlying PEPs.

 Main features
 -------------